AjeetK/colormycode/README.md

 To set up development environment you need to install these dependencies:

 * On FreeBSD: `portmaster textproc/py-pygments www/nginx www/py-flask`
-* On Debian: `aptitude install nginx python-flask python-pygments`
+* On Debian/Ubuntu: `aptitude install nginx python-flask python-pygments`

 Edit your main `nginx.conf`: